Metriplector: From Field Theory to Neural Architecture: Conclusion

 \section{Conclusion}

 The stress-energy tensor $T^{\mu\nu}$, the conserved quantity of spatial translation symmetry, provides an effective and principled readout from learned field dynamics---this is the central finding of this work.
-Built on this observation, Metriplector instantiates the metriplectic framework as a neural architecture primitive across four domains: F1\,=\,1.0 on maze pathfinding (43.8K parameters) with robust size generalization; 97.2\% exact Sudoku solve rate (120K parameters) with zero structural injection; 81.03\% on CIFAR-100 (2.26M parameters); and 1.182 BPB on language modeling with 3.6$\times$ fewer training tokens than a GPT baseline.
+Built on this observation, Metriplector instantiates the metriplectic framework as a neural architecture primitive across five domains: F1\,=\,1.0 on maze pathfinding (43.8K parameters) with robust size generalization; 97.2\% exact Sudoku solve rate (120K parameters) with zero structural injection; 81.03\% on CIFAR-100 (2.26M parameters); 1.182 BPB on language modeling with 3.6$\times$ fewer training tokens than a GPT baseline; and 88\% CEM success on Reacher robotic control with 16$\times$ fewer parameters than transformer baselines.

-Three design principles underpin these results and transfer across domains: (1) the \emph{operator-from-input} separation, where the representation $\mathbf{h}$ configures the energy landscape and the fields $\psifield$ evolve on it; (2) the \emph{metriplectic spectrum}, where task complexity determines which channels of the dynamics to activate---from pure dissipation (Poisson equation) to full Hamiltonian-dissipative coupling; (3) the \emph{Noether readout}, where the stress-energy tensor provides the feature extraction from evolved fields.
+Four design principles underpin these results and transfer across domains: (1) the \emph{operator-from-input} separation, where the representation $\mathbf{h}$ configures the energy landscape and the fields $\psifield$ evolve on it; (2) the \emph{metriplectic spectrum}, where task complexity determines which channels of the dynamics to activate---from pure dissipation (Poisson equation) to full Hamiltonian-dissipative coupling; (3) the \emph{Noether readout}, where the stress-energy tensor provides the feature extraction from evolved fields; (4) \emph{port-Hamiltonian action conditioning}, where the action modulates PDE operators rather than the state, enabling the same physics to model controllable systems with stable autoregressive rollouts; (5) \emph{canonical symplectic structure}, where fields are organized as conjugate $(q,p)$ pairs with a fixed Poisson bracket $J_\Omega$, grounding the dynamics in Hamiltonian mechanics; (6) \emph{multi-step autoregressive training}, where scheduled warmup from teacher forcing to self-prediction closes the exposure bias gap between training and evaluation.

-The architecture has not been tested at transformer scale, and significant open questions remain---notably whether symplectic integrators can stabilize deeper dynamics, and whether a single architecture can span all four domains.
-The consistent parameter efficiency across diverse tasks, however, indicates that physical structure encoded at the level of the architecture primitive can substantially reduce the capacity needed to solve a problem.
+The architecture has not been tested at transformer scale, and significant open questions remain---notably whether symplectic integrators can stabilize deeper dynamics, and whether a single architecture can span all five domains.
+The consistent parameter efficiency across diverse tasks spanning reasoning, recognition, language, and control, however, indicates that physical structure encoded at the level of the architecture primitive can substantially reduce the capacity needed to solve a problem.